bp74/StageXL/example/README.md

 ##example06 - Shape and Graphics

-The dartflash library also support vector graphics.
+How tu draw vector graphics.

 ##example07 - TextureAtlas and FlipBook